hl7ch/ch-allergyintolerance/input/pagecontent/index.md

 #### Value Sets

-The value sets for coding of allergies, intolerances and hypersensities and related conditions are based on the historically most common values documented in the swiss realm and stated as a definite list of findings, as well as the correspondent substances in the value set for reaction.substance.
+The value sets for coding of allergies, intolerances and hypersensities and related conditions are based on the historically most common values documented in the swiss realm and stated as a defined list of findings, as well as the correspondent substances in the value set for reaction.substance, reviewed by the Swiss Society for Allergology and Immunology SGAI-SSAI.

 Whereas this is explicitly desired by the professional representatives it is different than stated in IPS for example, where the binding is based on expanded value sets, but which has had very little real world feedback until to date.
 Experience and feedback is welcome therefore in this respect.